fkarg/fkarg.github.io/_posts/2019-04-19-introduction.md

 - Rationaity (duh)
 - ...

 That being said, I'm always open to all kind of discussions.
-This blog will be a collection of all kind of things I'll encounter along my research into various fields, including these listed.
+This blog will be a collection of things I'll encounter along my research into various fields, including these listed.